mjordan/islandora_change_cmodel/CONTRIBUTING.md

 ## License Agreements

-Islandora Object Clone is licensed under GPL version 3 or higher.
-By opening a pull request or otherwise contributing code to the Islandora Object Clone codebase, you transfer non-exclusive ownership of that code (you retain ownership of your code for other purposes) to the Islandora Object Clone maintainers for the sole purpose of redistributing your contribution within the Islandora Object Clone codebase under the conditions of the GPLv3 license or higher.
+Islandora Change Content Model is licensed under GPL version 3 or higher.
+By opening a pull request or otherwise contributing code to the Islandora Change Content Model codebase, you transfer non-exclusive ownership of that code (you retain ownership of your code for other purposes) to the Islandora Change Content Model maintainers for the sole purpose of redistributing your contribution within the Islandora Change Content Model codebase under the conditions of the GPLv3 license or higher.
 You also warrant that you have the legal authority to make such a transfer.

 ## Thanks